 Each term of learning begins in the same way with children studying an artist’s work in detail.
 The artist will be chosen because of their work is a strong example of a particular skill across the strands and areas.

 The canon of artists’ works chosen cumulatively develops in complexity from the Reception year to Year 6.

 Following a detailed understanding of the artist’s work, pupils will have the chance to imitate part of the artwork or skill demonstrated in the artworks.
 Once the pupils have developed confidence and skills to imitate what they have observed and understood, they innovate their own works using and applying the new knowledge and skills taught with freedom.

-All children from Reception to Year 6 have a weekly drama session with our drama specialist.
+All children from Reception to Year 6 have a weekly performing arts session with our drama specialist.
 This supports the school's commitment to the expressive arts and children gain confidence from participating in mime, drama and performance activities.